A Moving Guide to The Portland Metro Area

 - The Director Lists 13,000 ISPs.
 Key in your telephone area code and you’ll get a list of ISPs servicing the area code.

 - Comcast Comcast offers internet service along with their cable TV and telephone service.

-- CenturyLink CenturyLink (former Qwest) offers a number of options for internet connection including high speed DSL (Digital Subscriber Line).
+- CenturyLink CenturyLink (formerly Qwest) offers a number of options for internet connection including high speed DSL (Digital Subscriber Line).

 - Verizon Besides telephone mobile services, Verizon also offers internet services.

 - Portland Tribune Free print paper distributed in cafes and retail outlets on Wednesdays − their website is usually updated daily.
 “News with an edge” is their description of the paper.

 - New York Times Delivered to your doorstep in Portland.

 - Wall Street Journal Delivered to your doorstep in Portland.

-- Willamette Weekly Weekly paper free at stands located throughout city.
+- Willamette Weekly Weekly paper free at stands located throughout the metro area.

 Telephone Solicitors – Consumer Complaints